-Categories : All, Media and Entertainment, Mobile and Wireless
+Categories : All, Case Study, Media and Entertainment, Mobile and Wireless

 Religious Mantra Chanting App application has been developed to run on both iPhone and iPad devices.
 It is an initiative towards spreading religious awareness.
 This makes accessing Shlokas and its meanings easily while users are on the move.
 It is a neat application that required efforts for placement of total 220 high graphic images and high quality audio files.
 The images and audio files synced with defined timeslots.